Privacy Policy for Property Developer Buying Club

 -

-the right to access your data
+The right to access your data

 -

-the right to correct inaccurate data
+The right to correct inaccurate data

 -

-the right to request deletion of your data
+The right to request deletion of your data

 -

-the right to restrict processing
+The right to restrict processing

 -

-the right to object to processing
+The right to object to processing

 -

-the right to data portability (in some cases)
+The right to data portability (in some cases)

 -

-the right to withdraw consent (where we rely on consent)
+The right to withdraw consent (where we rely on consent)

 If you have an account on this site, or have left comments, you can request an exported file of the personal data we hold about you, and you can request that we erase your personal data.
 This does not include data we must keep for administrative, legal, or security purposes.